Newman Congregational Church

-Newman Congregational Church is an historic church at 100 Newman Avenue in East Providence, Rhode Island.
-It is a two-story wood-frame structure on a high brick basement.
-It was built in 1810 for a congregation that was established in 1643, when the area was part of Rehoboth, Massachusetts, and is the oldest Congregationalist organization in Rhode Island.
+Newman Congregational Church is a United Church of Christ congregation in East Providence, Rhode Island.
+The church is a two-story wood-frame structure on a high brick basement.
+It was built in 1810 for a congregation that was gathered in 1643.
+Newman Church is the oldest Congregationalist organization in Rhode Island.
+Historically located at the center of the Old Rehoboth "Ring of The Green," the church today is located between the historic Newman Cemetery and Carpenter, Lakeside, and Springvale Cemeteries.

+Newman Church features in the 2022 Disney film Hocus Pocus 2.

 History

-The Newman Congregational Church was established by the Rev. Samuel Newman (1602-1663) of Weymouth, Massachusetts.
-In 1641, he and most of his congregation purchased a tract of land in Plymouth Colony called Seacunk, located east of Providence, Rhode Island.
-Newman named the new town Rehoboth, and soon afterwards a Congregational church was formed there.
+The Newman Congregational Church was established by the Rev. Samuel Newman (1602–1663) of Weymouth, Massachusetts.
+In 1641, he and members of his congregation purchased a tract of land from Pokanoket leader Massasoit Ousamequin located east of Providence, Rhode Island and the Seekonk River.
+Newman named the new town Rehoboth, and soon afterwards he formed his congregation there.

 In 1812, the town of Rehoboth, Massachusetts, was divided in two, and the church location was assigned to the new town of Seekonk.
 In 1862, the western part of the town of Seekonk became part of the state of Rhode Island and received the name East Providence.

-The church building was listed on the National Register of Historic Places in 1980.
+Therefore, Newman Church has existed in three towns, two states, and multiple countries, without ever having moved.

+Senior Ministers

+There have been twenty-two senior ministers of Newman Church since its founding: